vemonet/libre-chat/README.md

 ## 🧑‍💻 Development setup

-The final section of the README is for if you want to run the package in development, and get involved by making a code contribution.
+The final section of the README is for if you want to run the package in development.
+Feel free to contribute!

 ### 📥️ Clone